 Our GDC-registered clinical team publish in-depth dental guides — fully referenced with the latest academic research.
 From treatment guides to patient advice, our blog covers every aspect of dental health for patients across Blackpool and the Fylde Coast.

-Booking at Tower Dental Blackpool is straightforward.
-Call 01253 353759 Monday to Friday 8:30am to 5:30pm, or Saturday 9:00am to 2:00pm.
+Read Our Latest Articles →Booking at Tower Dental Blackpool is straightforward.
+Call 01253 353759 Monday to Friday 8:30am to 5:30pm.
 You can also use our online contact form on the contact page.
 New patients are always welcomed warmly — there is no waiting list and we aim to offer all new patients a consultation within one week of their first contact.

 Tower Dental is located at 302a Devonshire Road, Blackpool FY2 0TW.
 Free on-street parking is available directly outside the practice — there is no need to find a car park or pay for parking.
 The practice is easily accessible from all Blackpool postcodes, from the Cleveleys FY5 area and from the M55 motorway for patients travelling from Preston, Lancashire and further afield.